 My turn to pick up the story……

-As we move into new destinations with Jo setting up in Fiji and Sri Lanka and a new hideaway in Bali, whilst I take us to The French Alps and Timor-Leste, the strength of our partnership shines through.
+As we move into new destinations with Jo setting up in Fiji and Sri Lanka, Kakadu and New Zealand. and a new hideaway in Bali, whilst I take us to The French Alps and Timor-Leste, the strength of our partnership shines through.

 We find it easy to agree over who should lead, who’s best to support someone in the group needing a little extra help, or how to organise the day when one of us needs a break for some reason.